submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### New features

+* Submariner now uses nftables as the default packet filter driver.

 ### Other changes

 * The cluster service CIDRs are now correctly discovered on Kubernetes 1.33+ in managed Kubernetes environments like EKS and GKE.